bjoerrrn/discord-cleaner-bot/README.md

 Only members with the @General role can run these:

-- `!commands` – Lists all commands
+- `!commands` – Lists all available commands
-- `!lastactive @member` – Shows last activity and join date
+- `!lastactive @member` – Shows last message, voice, and join date
-- `!exportactivity` – Exports a full CSV of all members' activity and roles
+- `!exportactivity` – CSV export of activity and roles
-- `!unreadable_channels` – Lists channels the bot cannot read
+- `!unreadable_channels` – Lists channels the bot can't read
-- `!inactivity_report` – Lists all tracked activity
+- `!inactivity_report` – Lists all users and last activity
-- `!inactivity_report clean` – Shows only members near thresholds
+- `!inactivity_report clean` – Only users near kick/cleaner thresholds

 ---

-## 📝 Notes
+## 🔍 Behavior Details

-- Bot scans 5000 messages per channel to build the activity cache
+- Scans 5000 messages per channel to build the activity cache
-- All timestamps are stored and displayed in UTC
-- Voice channel activity counts as active
+- Voice channel activity updates cache automatically
+- Messages and voice tracked across all readable channels
-- The original roles are posted in #discussion-💬 for restoration
+- Posts notifications in #discussion-💬 with embedded formatting
+- Kick logic is currently disabled (commented out)
+- All timestamps in UTC

 ---